 Preorientation Checklist for Bariatric Surgery

-Orientation/Nutrition Class is an important step to prepare for weight-loss surgery at REX Bariatric Specialists in the Raleigh area.
-We ask that you arrive on time so you hear everything the instructor shares.
-If you arrive late, we’ll ask you to reschedule.
-Classes take place Wednesdays at 7:45 a.m. or 10:15 a.m.
-Allow extra travel time due to high traffic volume.
+The Orientation/Nutrition Class is the next step towards weight-loss surgery with REX Bariatric Specialists.
+Please arrive on time so that you hear the entire presentation.
+Classes take place each Wednesday at 7:45 am or 10:15 am.
+If you arrive late, we will ask you to reschedule, so allow extra travel time due to high traffic volume.

 What to Bring to Orientation/Nutrition Class

-- Any lab work done within the previous two months
+- Report of any lab work completed in the last two months

-- Any gastroenterology studies—such as an upper endoscopy or upper GI study —done within the last two years
+- Gastroenterology studies (such as an upper endoscopy or upper GI study)

 What to Do Before Orientation/Nutrition Class